dazuma/toys/toys/docs/guide.md

 The `:gem_build` built-in template can generate a variety of build and release tools for gems, and is a useful alternative to the Rake tasks provided by bundler.
 It is implemented by {Toys::Templates::GemBuild}.
+The following directive uses this template to create a tool called `build`:

+    expand :gem_build

-Expanding `:gem_build` by default looks for a gemspec file in the current directory, and builds that gem into a `pkg` directory.
+The `:gem_build` template by default looks for a gemspec file in the current directory, and builds that gem into a `pkg` directory.
 You can also build a specific gem if you have multiple gemspec files.